EU Law in Global Context

 Objectives and learning outcomes of the course

-(1) Have a good understanding of the central themes of the history of EU integration; the EU’s institutional structure and its law-making processes, and of select areas of EU law.
+- To understand the central themes of the history of EU integration; the EU’s institutional structure and its law-making processes, and of select areas of EU law;

-(2) Understand the EU’s political and legal system in its international context.
+- To understand the EU’s political and legal system in its international context;

-(3) Understand the limits of democratic accountability and of the rule of law and the central role of judicial law making in its economic and political context.
+- To understand the limits of democratic accountability and of the rule of law and the central role of judicial law making in its economic and political context;

-(4) Critically analyse key themes in EU integration and the making, application and interpretation of legal rules as embedded within larger socio-political frameworks and international processes, in their historical and cultural context and influenced by numerous agencies (e.g. the political agendae of the Union institutions and of Member States, of international economic interests, international institutions and wider issues of political culture and history)
+- To critically analyse key themes in EU integration and the making, application and interpretation of legal rules as embedded within larger socio-political frameworks and international processes, in their historical and cultural context and influenced by numerous agencies (e.g. the political agenda of the Union institutions and of Member States, of international economic interests, international institutions and wider issues of political culture and history);

 Method of assessment